ladybug-tools/spider/gbxml-viewer/r8/gbxml-viewer8-05-reports/README.md

 * Generally: move to show edges not wireframe
 	* make things visible and invisible over changing opacity
+* Now shows all surfaces connected to a space
 * Now have surfaceMeshes and surfaceEdges
 * Add Tiny Spaces and Tiny Surfaces to menu.
 Latter not yet wired up